vibe-project/vibe-project.github.io/projects/vibe-protocol/3.0.0-Alpha1/reference/index.md

 An interface to establish a socket.

 ##### `heartbeat`
 A heartbeat interval value in milliseconds.
 A opened socket continuously sends a heartbeat event to the server each time the value has elapsed.
 Actually, the socket sends the event 5 seconds before the heartbeat timer expires to wait the server's echo.
 If the event echoes back within 5 seconds, the socket reset the timer.
 Otherwise, the close event is fired.
-For that reason, the value must be larger than `5000` and the recommended value is `20000`.
+For that reason, the value must be larger than `5000` and the default value is `20000`.
+Set `false` to disable.

 ##### `_heartbeat`
 It is the 5 seconds from the explanation for `heartbeat` and is in milliseconds unit.
 This is only for speeding up heartbeat tests.